depersgroep/fannypack/hugo/content/modules/alert.md

 ## Dismissible alerts

 You can click these alerts away.
-Needs Javascript to work!
+You need to write your own Javascript to make it work (for now)!

 <div class="fp-example">
 	<div class="alert alert--condensed alert--dismissible alert--error" role="alert" aria-describedby="alertdescription1" aria-live="assertive">